mike-burns/pgpitter/README.md

 Concept: never create an account, instead sign text with a PGP key.

 _Create a new status_.
-This takes JSON where the content is a piece of text that is signed using a PGP key.
+This takes JSON where the content is a piece of text that is signed using a PGP key, plus the key itself.

     POST /statuses
     Content-Type: application/json

-    { status: { signed_body: PGP-signed-ASCII } }
+    { status: { signed_body: PGP-signed-ASCII, raw_pub_key: PGP-key-ASCII } }

     =>

     201

 _View a status_.
-Takes a status ID.
+Takes a hexid.
 This is mostly here just for sharing URLs with others.

-    GET /statuses/:id
+    GET /:hexid
     Content-Type: application/json
     Accept: application/json

 or:

-    GET /statuses/:id
+    GET /:hexid
     Content-Type: text/html

 Examples